 For more information on using and creating Extension Packages please see the following sections:

-Once you have added an extension you can start to use it in your projects, however you should ensure that the extension properties match up with the target platform, and edit the export targets for the extension files based on the following:
+Once you have added an extension to the resource tree, you should give it a name and a version number and also set which platforms you want to export it to.
+By un-ticking selected platforms, you can tell GameMaker Studio 2 not to export the extension as part of the executable for those platforms.
+You should also ensure that the extension properties match up with the target platform(s), and edit the export targets for the extension files based on the following:

 - All targets: GML extensions.
 These are extensions made using the GameMaker Language (GML) and are compatible with all target platforms.